multimodallearning/slic_reg/README.md

 affine = F.affine_grid(torch.eye(3,4).unsqueeze(0)+torch.randn(4,3,4)*.07,(4,1,96,80,128)).cuda()
 ```

 We trained the prediction of supervoxels for 3000 iterations with a mini-batch size of 4 (600 epochs) using Adam with lr=0.004 in less than 1 hour.
 We used an RTX2070 card with TensorCores enabled (through compiling pytorch 1.9 from source with CuDNN 8.1) and automatic mixed precision.
-Affine augmentations are used to transform training images and supervoxel segmentations on the fly:

 ## 4) Deformable Adam registration of predicted supervoxels
 Subsequently a one-to-one correspondences between reference and test image could be directly obtained.
 Yet, to obtain an optimal displacement field that balances the potentially diverging correspondences and avoids erroneous hard assignments, we implement another step that optimises the alignment of all supervoxels using the Adam optimiser with a diffusion regularisation penalty.